Category Archives: drinks

 Enjoy these teas hot or cold and take advantage of them as a delicious alternative to plain water (especially the decaffeinated varieties).

-Zurvita Zeal – A Review
+Zurvita Zeal: A Review

-As The Ingredient Guru I often get asked to “take a look” at a variety of products.
-Especially if they have good buzzwords on the label.
+As The Ingredient Guru, I often get asked to "take a look" at a variety of products, especially if they have good buzzwords on the label.

 Recently I was given a bottle of Zeal by Zurvita*.
-The person who gave it to me wanted my opinion; she was very excited about the product, and takes it every day, in part because of the label statements.
-“Gluten free”, “vegan”, “natural ingredients”, “complete nutrition”, “no artificial colors, sweeteners or preservatives”, and “an excellent source of fiber”.
+The person who gave it to me wanted my opinion; she was very excited about the product and takes it every day, in part because of the label statements: "Gluten free", "vegan", "natural ingredients", "complete nutrition", "no artificial colors, sweeteners or preservatives", and "an excellent source of fiber".

 It's important to note that products like these often do not have gluten.
 That’s because gluten is found in wheat, barley, and other glutenous grain products.
-The gluten free statement is merely a marketing ploy to capitalize on the desire of a growing number of people to eat gluten free.
+The gluten-free statement is merely a marketing ploy to capitalize on the desire of a growing number of people to eat gluten-free.

-After a review of the ingredients I will not be trying this product.
+After a review of the ingredients, I will not be trying this product.
 Here's why:

 While there are a number of apparently clean ingredients in this product, it is not without negative ingredients as discussed above.
-The use of buzzwords on the label is something called front of package labeling and is often used by companies to distract consumers from looking further into the ingredients.
-Keep this in mind when reading the label and looking at new-to-you products.
-Just because the label says it's a good choice doesn't always mean that it's something you want to consume.
+The use of buzzwords on the label is something called front-of-package labeling and is often used by companies to distract consumers from looking further into the ingredients.

 Ed note: Zurvita is a network marketing, or MLM, company.
-This article is does not address the “business” of Zurvita and is not meant to be construed as for or against these types of opportunities.
+This article does not address the "business" of Zurvita and is not meant to be construed as for or against these types of opportunities.
 It is simply a discussion of this one product that the company produces.

 Coconut Milk — Not As Healthy As You’d Think